-This Charter was approved by the Audit Committee on 26 February, 2004 and the Council on 18 March, 2004 and is reviewed each year to confirm it remains accurate and up to date.
-It was last reviewed by the Audit Committee on 24 February, 2011.
+The Internal Audit Charter is reviewed each year by the Audit Committee to confirm it remains accurate and up to date.
+It was last reviewed by the Audit Committee at its meeting on the 23rd February 2012.

 Provision of Internal Audit Services